1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 3. Is it contagious?

 Yes.
-Always wash hands and avoid sharing food or utensils.
+Always wash hands and do not share food or utensil.

 4. How long does it last?